What is CCleaner, and is it safe for your Mac?

 Getting started with CCleaner

 To start using the tool, you need to install it on your Mac.
 The installation is so easy and only takes 2 minutes of your time.
 The app is ready to scan your Mac as soon as you launch it.
 It’s worth noting that the interface of CCleaner is self-explanatory and user-friendly.
-All the main features are located on the left of the main screen, and you will see the scan progress here too.
+All the main features are located on the main screen, and you will see the scan progress after choosing the proper tool and launching it.

 If you decided to use CCleaner on your Mac, you probably have some issues with the performance of the macOS.
 We can assure you: CCleaner is able to deal with these issues and make your Mac run faster.

-When you open the application, you will be able to analyze the unwanted files, including cache and system junk stored on your Mac, or run cleaner to let the CCleaner automatically remove some extra data that affect your Mac’s smooth performance.
+When you open the Cleaner tool of the application by hitting Scan, you will be able to analyze the unwanted files, including cache and system junk, stored on your Mac, or run cleaner to let the CCleaner automatically remove some extra data that affect your Mac’s smooth performance.

 If you do decide to run cleaner, CCleaner will start removing the junk files on your Mac.
 If you want to give a little check to know what files it deletes, better choose to analyze after the launch.